Marquette vs. Rider College Basketball Predictions & Picks - November 10

 Marquette Performance Insights

-- On the boards, the Golden Eagles were 333rd in the country in rebounds (28.4 per game) last season.
-They were 281st in rebounds conceded (32.6 per game).
+- The Golden Eagles collected 28.4 rebounds per game and conceded 32.6 boards last year, ranking 333rd and 281st, respectively, in the country.

-- At 17.3 assists per game, Marquette was sixth-best in college basketball last season.
+- Last season Marquette was sixth-best in college basketball in assists with 17.3 per game.

-- Marquette gave up 7.5 3-pointers per game and conceded 34.7% from beyond the arc last season, ranking 218th and 247th, respectively, in the nation.
+- Defensively, Marquette was 218th in the nation in 3-pointers allowed per game at 7.5 last season.
+It was 247th in 3-point percentage allowed at 34.7%.

-- Last season, the Golden Eagles took 42% of their shots from beyond the arc, and 58% from inside it.
-In terms of makes, 30.5% of the Golden Eagles' buckets were 3-pointers, and 69.5% were 2-pointers.
+- Marquette attempted 42% percent of its shots from beyond the arc last season, and 58% percent from inside it.
+In terms of makes, 30.5% of Marquette's buckets were 3-pointers, and 69.5% were 2-pointers.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.